Apollo Kaggwa: Career

 Kagwa was an administrative apprentice at the royal palace of Buganda when the first Christian missionaries arrived in the 1870s.
 These palace apprentices, referred to as pages by European historians of the era, were bright youths from all over the kingdom sent to the palace to train as the next generation of leaders.
 He was one of the earliest converts to the Protestant faith.
 He nearly became one of the Uganda Martyrs when King Mwanga II fell out with the Christians a few years later.
 He was reportedly spared execution because he had already shown himself to be exceptionally capable as an assistant in the treasury.

 From 1885 to 1887, the kingdom fell into a religious civil war with Protestants, Catholics, and Moslem factions vying for control.
-Kagwa, still in his twenties, was from early on recognised as the leader of the Protestant faction.
+Kagwa, still in his twenties, was from early on recognized as the leader of the Protestant faction.
 A keen rifleman, Kagwa served actively in combat during these wars.
 The Moslems were in ascendancy in the early part of the war, and Kagwa and other Protestants spent some time in exile in the neighboring kingdom of Ankole.